 Leveraging multiple technologies is common in many workflows, and this developer pattern was created to show how you can integrate an Amazon Alexa skill with Watson Assistant.
 If you’re a developer focused on chatbots or artificial intelligence, this is for you.
 This pattern shows you how to take a conversation built with Watson and make it available to Alexa users.

 We will create an Alexa skill using Watson Assistant via the Apache OpenWhisk serverless framework.
 Alexa is the voice service behind products like the Amazon Echo.
 IBM Cloud Functions (based on Apache OpenWhisk) will be used to integrate Alexa with Watson Assistant.
-An example conversation is included to demonstrate how to pass context between different intents, resulting in a weather lookup.
-You can also use this journey to try out a conversation from the Bot Asset Exchange (BAE).
+An example conversation is included.

 When you complete this pattern, you will understand how to: